lee2sman/dotfiles/README.md

 **Notes:** I use [Fishshell](https://fishshell.com/) rather than Bash / Zsh.
 I type in [Dvorak](https://en.wikipedia.org/wiki/Dvorak_keyboard_layout).
 I use Neovim and vim-keys.
 I use the i3 window manager without a desktop environment.
 I use Alpine to check my email.
 I use these dotfiles on my main machine as well as on Windows Subsystem for Linux on my teaching/work machine.

+Notes for this branch:
+* I'm running an old Ubuntu (18.04) and an older fish and thus needed to modify my "save current directory and start in that directory next time" system.

 ![Screenshot](screenshot.png)
 *Screenshot of Terminology terminal, showing this document being edited, with :Goyo focuswriter on*